CodeMaxx/CodeMaxx.github.io/_posts/2016-06-09-writeup-backdoorctf16-5debug.md

 ## Write-up

 So they gave a 32-bit ELF stripped executable.
 Simply running the binary `./debug32` didn't do nothing.
+If terms like *ELF* and *stripped* are new, I break down what each part means in [reading a binary's `file` output](/different-kinds-of-executables/).

 I looked through the assembly in IDA and saw "Printing Flag" being printed somewhere.